1Password/load-secrets-action/README.md

 You can configure the action to use your 1Password Connect instance.

 If you provide `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` variables, the Connect instance will be used to load secrets.
 Make sure [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) is deployed in your infrastructure.

+If you provide `OP_SERVICE_ACCOUNT_TOKEN` variable, the service account will be used to load secrets.

+**_Note_**: If all environment variables have been set, the Connect credentials will take precedence over the provided service account token.
+You must unset the Connect environment variables to ensure the action uses the service account token.

 There are two ways that secrets can be loaded: